 RestoreHER served as lead advisor of state legislation for “Dignity For Incarcerated Women Georgia” HB345, hosted by Chairwoman Sharon Cooper that prohibits the shackling and solitary confinement of incarcerated pregnant women.

-RestoreHER also provided advocacy that was instrumental in the of passing the historical First Step Act which included providing the language in HR5682, banning shackling of federal incarcerated women.
+RestoreHER also provided advocacy that was instrumental in the of passing the historical First Step Act which included providing the language in HR5682, banning shackling of women in federal custody.

-RestoreHER DIGNITY collaborates nationally with justice-involved women, communities, and stakeholders to expand shackling and solitary confinement legislation of incarcerated pregnant women to states that have no laws.
+RestoreHER DIGNITY collaborates with justice-involved women, communities, and stakeholders to expand shackling and solitary confinement legislation throughout the country, currently assisting in the passing of Dignity Bills in 15 states.

 RRR Soros Justice Project